EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_05/Lecture_5.1.md

 - Converts energy from one form into another.
 For example, the conversion of crude oil to oil products, oil products to electricity or electricity to heat.
 - Transfers, transmits or distributes a form of energy, for example electricity transmission technologies
-- Supplies or produces a form of energgy, for example oil imports or extraction, or a hydropower plant generating electricity.
+- Supplies or produces a form of energy, for example oil imports or extraction, or a hydropower plant generating electricity.

 ## Technology examples